katieshi413/open-devsecops.github.io/docs/course/Topic-6-DevSecOps-in-Industry/chapter-2-industry-roles/index.md

 chapter: chapter2
 ---

-# 🔐 Common DevSecOps Roles in the Industry
+# Chapter 2 - Common DevSecOps Roles in the Industry

 In this section, we’ll break down the most common DevSecOps roles in today’s tech landscape.
-You’ll learn what each role does, their core responsibilities, and the essential skills required.
+You’ll learn what each role does, their core responsibilities, and the essential skills required. 🔐

 ---